tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * The authenticating intitiator uses information from the peer's certificate to verify the delegated credential and that the peer is asserting an expected identity.
-* Both peers use the public key in the credential as the certificate's working key for the TLS handshake.
+* Peers accepting the delegated credential use it as the certificate's working key for the TLS hadshake

 As detailed in {{delegated-credentials}}, the delegated credential is cryptographically bound to the end-entity certificate with which the